pfdubois/BridgeBidding/source/Lebensohl.rst

-If you just bid 3♣ as a preference, that's ok – until the next time when you have a better hand and can't bid 3♣ because the partnership has decided it is weak.
+If you just bid 3♣ as a preference, that's ok – until the next time when you have a better hand and can't bid 3♣ because the partnership has decided it is to play.
 Hmm.
-This sounds familiar – it is the same dichotomy as 1N (2♥) 3♣ – what does it mean?
+This sounds familiar – it is the same ambiguity as 1N (2♥) 3♣ – what does it mean?
 And the dilemma has the same solution – Lebensohl.

 So, for example, a direct bid of 3♣ over a 2♥ reverse is game-forcing.
-A “slow” trip to 3♣ via 2N, let's you pass and stop there.
+A “slow” trip to 3♣ via 2N, lets you pass and stop there.

 .. _SimplifiedLebensohl: